drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 ### Docking of FTI-276 and Reference Tetrapeptide
 *[nce]: New Chemical Entity: a compound not previously described.

-The tetrapeptide and the FTI-276 inhibitor are shown docked in the catalytic site of the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/docking-fti-276-reference-tetrapeptide-65774f20'><i class='fa fa-play' aria-hidden='true'></i></button>The tetrapeptide and the FTI-276 inhibitor are shown docked in the catalytic site of the enzyme.
 Both ligands possess a hydrophobic fragment (isoleucine/phenyl) that penetrates deep into a hydrophobic pocket of the enzyme.
 Note that the absence of significant interactions with the amide fragment located between the Val and Ile residues justifies the design of hydrophobic spacers in this region.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.